bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 low side to prevent inrush from damaging the micro-controller.
 The high side is driven by two digital transistors.
-A digitial transistor is a transitor with two built in biasing resistors, which saves components in this design.
+A digitial transistor is a transitor with two built in biasing resistors, which saves components on the board.

-In order to calculate BackEMF 3 resistors are added.
+In order to calculate BackEMF 3 resistors, R35-R37 are added.
 At any point the motor is turning one of the upper reistors will be tied to motor-ground, and one will be tied to motor voltage.
 The bottom is always tied to ground.
 This allows a BackEMF voltage no matter